 While it’s true that air conditioners remove some moisture as part of the cooling process, a standard unit often can’t keep up with the intense humidity we see in North Carolina.
 When the air is saturated with moisture, your AC struggles to cool your home effectively, leading to uneven temperatures and that clammy feeling even when the system is running.
 This inefficiency doesn’t just make you uncomfortable; it also drives up your energy bills as the system works overtime.
 For true humidity control, your residential HVAC system may need additional support.

-Myth: Older Systems Are Tough Enough for Humid Climates
+Myth: Older ACs Are Built to Withstand Humid Climates

 There’s a common belief that older HVAC systems are workhorses that can handle anything.
 While some older units were built solidly, they weren’t designed with modern efficiency standards or the challenges of persistent high humidity in mind.
 North Carolina’s climate puts a heavy burden on any AC unit, and older systems are particularly vulnerable to wear and tear from moisture.
 This can lead to corrosion, mold growth within the unit, and eventual system failure.
 If you’re concerned about your aging system, a virtual Tele-Tech appointment is an easy way to get an expert opinion on its condition.